ForumHulp/statistics/README.md

 ## Uninstallation
 Navigate in the ACP to `Customise -> Extension Management -> Manage extensions` and click Board Statistics => `Disable`.

-To permanently uninstall, click `Delete Data` and then you can safely delete the `/ext/forumhulp/statistics/` folder.
+To permanently uninstall, click `Delete Data` and then you can safely delete the `/ext/forumhulp/statistics/` folder or use our Upload Extensions extension to delet all files and folders.

 ## License
 [GNU General Public License v2](http://opensource.org/licenses/GPL-2.0)